floyzi/FGToolsMobile/README.md

 ### Will I get banned for this?
 - If you're using a version with cheats, probably.
 If not then you're safe, there's nothing that can ban you
 ### My game crashes, what do I do!?
-- If it was the first launch, just open it again **and wait around five or ten minutes sitting on black screen!!**
+- If it was the first launch, just open it again **and wait around FIVE OR TEN MINUTES sitting on black screen!!**.
+If the game crashes no matter what then you're out of luck, there is nothing you can do to fix it.
-- If the game crashes no matter what then you're out of luck, there is nothing you can do to fix it.
+- You can try [**Fall Guys Mod Menu**](https://github.com/repinek/fallguys-frida-modmenu) by [repinek](https://github.com/repinek) if you're looking for similar thing
 ### Does this thing have cheats?
 - Release versions **NEVER** includeds cheats.
 If you want to get cheats compile it by yourself
 ### Where is the update?